1. Main points

 Data sources

-• investment (gross fixed capital formation) and capital stocks - definition by asset (other structures) and industries
+• Investment (gross fixed capital formation) and capital stocks – definition by "asset (other structures) and industries".

-• government - definition by "Classification Of the Functions Of Government" (COFOG)
+• Government – definition by "Classification of the Functions of Government" (COFOG).

-• construction - definition by "type of work"; the sub-national and sub-sector construction output estimates are no longer badged as National Statistics (as of March 2019)
+As of March 2019, sub-national and sub-sector construction output estimates are no longer badged as accredited official statistics.

 Strengths